emacs-mirror/emacs/mps/manual/source/glossary/i.rst

         It is common to have interior pointers into string buffers or to embedded structures.
-A :term:`suballocator` may place a :term:`header` at the start of each object and pass on an interior pointer.
+A :term:`suballocator` may place a :term:`header <in-band header>` at the start of each object and pass on an interior pointer.

         .. relevance::